Gaston Glock: Personal life

 Glock married Helga Glock in 1958, and they co-founded the family business in 1963.
-They divorced in 2011 and went into litigation over accusations that Glock engaged in racketeering.
+The Glocks had three children, Brigitte, Gaston Jr., and Robert.
+They divorced in 2011 and entered litigation over accusations that Glock engaged in racketeering.
 The lawsuit was dismissed in 2017.
-Glock supports different charities in Austria, having donated over one million euros.
-He also was quoted for giving funds to the Freedom Party of Austria.
+Glock married his second wife, Kathrin Tschikof, in 2011.
+She is a nurse who is fifty one years younger and had treated him for a stroke in 2008.